 To investigate the cellular diversity across human cortex, a low-bias approach to profile cell-type diversity was sought, constrained by the challenge of working with precious and limited tissue sources.
 Individual layers of cortex were dissected from tissues covering the middle temporal gyrus (MTG), anterior cingulate gyrus (CgGr), primary visual cortex (V1C), primary motor cortex (M1C), primary somatosensory cortex (S1C) and primary auditory cortex (A1C) derived from human brain, and nuclei were dissociated and sorted using the neuronal marker NeuN.
-In total, nuclei from MTG were sampled from four postmortem donor brains and four neurosurgical donor brains and nuclei from the remaining regions were sampled from 3 postmortem donor brains.
-Profiled nuclei were derived from approximately 90% neurons and 10% glia, and layer sampling was based on the relative number of neurons in each layer.
-Additional nuclei were sampled from deep layers of cortex to reflect the transcriptomic diversity of neurons in those layers.
-More than 49,000 nuclei were sampled across the six cortical regions, resulting in an estimated detection of neuronal cell types as rare as 0.2% of all neurons.
-Data from matched brain regions in mouse also allows for a direct comparison of cell types between species.
+Nuclei were sampled from postmortem and neurosurgical (MTG only) donor brains, and expression was profiled with SMART-Seq v4 or 10x v3 RNA-sequencing.

 This database of cell types includes experimental data derived from adult human brain.
-Human brain tissue from both postmortem and neurosurgical origin was made available through the generosity of tissue donors.
+Human brain tissue samples from either postmortem or neurosurgical origin were made available through the generosity of tissue donors.
 Clinical summaries and donor characteristics are provided in this document as well as a description of the criteria for acceptance of use in this study.

 To prepare and archive tissues from suitable cases, whole postmortem brain specimens were bisected through the midline, and individual hemispheres were embedded in alginate for slabbing.
 Coronal brain slabs were cut at 0.5-1cm intervals through each hemisphere and the slabs were then frozen in a bath of dry ice and isopentane, vacuum sealed in freezer bags to prevent frost damage, and stored at -80°C until use.
 Regions of interest were subsequently removed from tissue slabs, sectioned on a vibratome and processed for nuclei isolation.